thedon58/MEGA/README.md

 ## Questions

-1. What is an advantage of having strong inductive bias?
+1. ???
+What is an advantage of having strong inductive bias?
 Why do we want this?
 2.
 3.

 ## Critical Analysis
+Having its one month anniversary a few days ago, this paper is still very fresh and new to the world of AI/machine learning, but I can see it sticking around for some time.
+This "hybridization" of the attention layer has already posted some great results in the experiments run in this study where it has a better accuracy than most models and runs much faster and uses less memory than a baseline transformer model.

 ## References